ASMCorp/Guess/README.md

 # Guess
-A CoreML iOS app that can classify image
+A CoreML iOS app to classify image.